Date:

 But the dogs had been waiting.
 Too long.

 Restless and bored, they had drifted into a wide, uneven arc.
 When the musher gave the command, each dog lunged with energy—but in its own direction.
-The sled jerked up, down, and then flipped over.
+The sled jerked up, down, and then toppled over.
 Gear scattered across the snow.
-The musher cursed, scrambled to upright the sled and repacked it with the strewn articles, and finally he took a moment to gather the dogs—repositioning them to face the same way.
-This time they surged forward, crossing the field ahead.
+The musher cursed, scrambled to upright the sled and scurried to retrieve the strewn articles and repack them in the sled.
+Finally, he took a moment to gather the dogs—repositioning them so that they all faced the same direction.
+This time they surged forward, crossing the open field ahead.

 That team finished last.